esteeschwarz/idsL/docs/README.md

 c'est simplement qc j'aimerais bien d'avoir. donc, il y a.

 #### general
-as tester please check de temps en temps for available update builds in your TestFlight app as i am not sending out messages if a new version/build is available.
+as tester please check de temps en temps for available update builds in your TestFlight app (under builds > version > build) as i am not sending out messages if a new version/build is available.
+NT: there is now an update check view from within the app under settings > update check which should check your installed versions against a github stored version table and encourages you to open TestFlight if a new version/build is available...
 und: natürlich ist es müszig, darauf hinzuweisen, dasz kein log view möglich ist, solange keine einträge in der datenbank sind, dh. da noch keine sample datenbank integriert ist seht ihr auch nicht, was so geht und müsst eben fröhlich posten, damit überhaupt was sichtbar wird...

 #### todo
 - [ ] frei definierbare anzahl felder (derzeit 9)
 - [ ] erstellung weiterer logbücher in der datenbank
-- [ ] field label anzeige im log view
+- [ ] field label anzeige im log view, optional
 - [ ] cluster abbildung der suchergebnisse
 - [ ] sample log datenbank as entree situation
 - [ ] display links as clickable elements in log view